 Mera peak is the highest permitted trekking peak in Nepal standing tall at 6,461m/21,193ft above sea level.
-The label “trekking peak” may mislead and may provide misconception of being the climb relatively easier but the climb should not be underestimated, Mera peak climb is hard and it posses real challenge.
+The label “trekking peak” may mislead and may provide misconception of being the climb relatively easier but the climb should not be underestimated, Mera peak climb is hard and it poses a real challenge.
 Find out how difficult is Mera peak climb, alpine grade, climbing route and other factors involved in climbing Mera peak.

 Mountain: Mera Peak

 Altitude: 6,461m/21,193ft at the summit

 Climbing days: 3 days from base camp to base camp

 Co-ordinates: Nepal (27 42 00 N 86 52 00 E)

 Climbing Mera peak itself is not very technical and doesn’t consist of a steep technical climb but the high altitude reaching 6461m at the summit makes this a challenging climb.
 Unlike other trekking peaks in Nepal, the climb to the Mera peak is straightforward.
 The majority of the climb involves walking in a glacier at a relatively fair degree of steepness with the use of crampons and an ice axe.
 The final section of the climb involves an ascent of a snow dome at a 5o degree angle with the use of an ascender/jumar on a fixed rope.

 Mera peak climb difficulty alpine grade

 Mera peak is graded as Alpine Grade PD in the alpine grading system, meaning some technical climbing and complicated glaciers are involved making it a challenging climb.
 Mera peak used to be graded as Alpine Grade F (easy/straightforward) but now due to the glacier change and the final section of the steep technical climb involved it is graded Alpine Grade PD (slightly difficult).